miczho/self-notes/Topics/bfs.md

     static final int inf = -1;	// Can also set this to a rly large num

-	// Movements are up, down, left, right, and diagonally static final int[] xmove = {-1, 1, -1, 1, -1, 1, 0, 0};
+	static final int[] xmove = {-1, 1, -1, 1, -1, 1, 0, 0};
 	static final int[] ymove = {-1, 1, 1, -1, 0, 0, -1, 1};